jdip/Constance-City/docs/_people/effie-d.md

 [Muldahano] is a farmer Effie used to crop dust for.
 Bought a ground rig to spray his own crops, Effie snuck in and dusted in the morning before he could use it for the first time and sent him a bill.

-[Mr Bigglesworth] is her pet rat who has his own goggles and rides in a custom pocket on Effie's jacket.
+[Chuck Yeager] is her pet rat who has his own goggles and rides in a custom pocket on Effie's jacket.